Yod Pointing to Mars: Action Apex Meaning

 What usually gets overcompensated

 Sustained aggression is the first trap.
-Tired of the apex's revisions, the native doubles down on force and tries to solve everything through harder push.
-That strategy damages relationships, health, and usually the specific project the native was pushing on.
-The apex keeps revising anyway; pushing harder does not stop the revision, it just raises the cost of each failure.
+Tired of the apex's revisions, the person may double down on force and try to solve everything through harder push.
+That strategy can damage relationships or the project being pushed.
+The apex keeps revising anyway; pushing harder does not stop the revision, it just raises the cost.

 Complete passivity is the other direction.
-After early aggressive strategies have failed, some Mars apex natives swing to non-assertion: no longer asking for what they want, no longer arguing their positions, no longer applying force at all.
-That also fails, because the Mars apex generates energy that has to go somewhere.
-Passive natives usually route it into the body (chronic tension, recurring illness) or into suppressed resentment that eventually leaks out in less controllable ways.
+After early aggressive strategies have failed, some Mars apex people swing to non-assertion: no longer asking for what they want, no longer arguing their positions, no longer applying force at all.
+That can route energy into resentment or body tension, but it is not a medical claim.
 What the pattern wants is deployed force, refined over time, not abandoned.

 Reading the Mars apex by house